lepus2589/accelerate-lapack/README.md

 Notes][macos15-release-notes], but the note in the [Accelerate BLAS docs][accelerate-docs] has been updated accordingly.

+**Update2**: With the release of MacOS 15.5 Sequoia, Apple updated the Accelerate framework to be compatible with [Reference LAPACK v3.12.0][lapack-v3.12.0].
+Unfortunately, there is no mention of it in the [MacOS 15.5 Sequoia Release Notes][macos15.5-release-notes], but the note in the [Accelerate BLAS docs][accelerate-docs] has been updated accordingly, even though it erroneously says, v3.12.0 will be supported with MacOS 16.

 These new interfaces are hidden behind the preprocessor defines `ACCELERATE_NEW_LAPACK` and `ACCELERATE_LAPACK_ILP64` and they only work, if you include the Accelerate C/C++ headers.